 Where are Bluehost servers located?

-Bluehost maintains offices in Provo and Salt Lake City.
-Since they were acquired by EIG it’s not clear which datacenters they are currently using.
-Bluehost does not disclose this on their website.
-A company representative indicated (in fall of 2018) that Bluehost has a datacenter in Provo, Utah.
-It would seem likely they also have access to other datacenters that are part of EIG’s large corporate portfolio.
+Since they were acquired by EIG, it’s not clear which datacenters Bluehost currently uses.
+They do not disclose this information on their website.
+A company representative indicated (in fall of 2018) that Bluehost had a datacenter in Provo, Utah (the location of their previous headquarters).
+It is likely they also have access to other datacenters that are part of EIG’s large corporate portfolio.